Jun-Zhang-32108/Data-Mining/README.md

 # Data Mining Project

 **Attention!
-To see the equations in this file without flaws, we recommend a plugin for chrome browser called MathJax Plugin for Github.**
+To see the equations in this file with chrome browser without flaws, we recommend a plugin for chrome browser called MathJax Plugin for Github.**

 Author: Jun Zhang \<jun.1.zhang@aalto.fi>, Zhiheng Qian \<zhiheng.qian@aalto.fi>